Vheos/Mods.UNSIGHTED/README.md

 # Changelog
+- **1.6.0**
+    - updated for game version 1.1.2 (Steam and GOG only)
+    - conflicting core game settings and corresponding UNSIGHTED++ changes:
+        - `Weapon loadouts`: removed `Menus: Loadouts`
+        - `6 Save slots`: didn't remove as `Menus: Alternate load menu` still grants 2 extra slots and displays all the slots on one page
+        - `Turn Iris attack on/off`: removed `Various: Iris combat help`
+        - `Turn low-health FX on/off`: didn't remove `UI: Hit effect intensity` as it allows for more customization and also works when taking damage and getting frozen
+        - `Turn controller vibration on/off`: removed `Various: Gamepad vibrations`
+        - `Turn camera shake on/off`: didn't remove `Camera: Shake multiplier` as it allows for more customization
+    - `Menus`: renamed `Extra save slots` to `Alternate load menu`
+    - `Audiovisual`: updated Player 2's default color palette
+    - `Audiovisual`: added settings to customize loadout-switching text and SFX
 - **1.5.0**
     - `Various`: added setting to break crates with guns
     - `Various`: added settings to override current bolts and meteor dusts